 Exocrine Pancreatic Insufficiency (EPI) is the big one.
 The pancreas doesn’t produce enough digestive enzymes, which means food passes through without being properly broken down.
 According to the Merck Veterinary Manual, German Shepherds are the breed most commonly affected by EPI.

-Merck Veterinary Manual notes that German Shepherds account for a disproportionate number of EPI cases, with the condition typically resulting from pancreatic acinar atrophy, a progressive loss of the enzyme-producing cells.
-Signs usually appear in young adults, though onset can occur at any age.
+“German Shepherds account for a disproportionate number of EPI cases, with the condition typically resulting from pancreatic acinar atrophy, a progressive loss of the enzyme-producing cells.”

-IgA deficiency — a weakness in the immune proteins that line the gut — has also been documented at higher rates in the breed.
+IgA deficiency, a weakness in the immune proteins that line the gut, has also been documented at higher rates in the breed.
 This may make the intestinal lining more reactive to dietary proteins and bacteria.

-Signs of a Sensitive Stomach
+How to Recognize a Sensitive Stomach

 Not every bout of diarrhea means your dog has a chronic issue.
 Look for patterns rather than isolated incidents: